Strategist, designer, writer, & system-nudger, Micah Daigle, joins Konda to explore reimagining our systems around what makes us come alive.

 Crowdfunding Connections, & Liquid Democracy

-After experiencing a brown rice comfort food synchronicity, Konda and Micah share how they met through an Impact Hub Oakland kickstarter crowdfunding campaign.
-This sparks a deep dive into the catalysts which guided Micah onto the path of activism, strategy, design, technology, and reimagining our systems to work for the collective.
+After experiencing a brown rice comfort food synchronicity, Konda and Micah share how they met through an Impact Hub Oakland crowdfunding campaign.
+This sparks a deep dive into the catalysts which guided Micah onto the path of activism, strategy, design, technology and reimagining our systems to work for the collective.
 He offers the example of ‘liquid democracy,’ which gives much more freedom, volition, and power to the individual in the voting process, strengthening the connected whole.

 “I got really interested in this idea of, ‘What could a new governance system look like?
 The one we’re using now is centuries old,’ so that started this career path of learning design and technology.” – Micah Daigle

-For the heartwarming story of the amazing woman who reimagined the the recovery system to feed everyone, open yourself to Ep.
+For the heartwarming story of the amazing woman who reimagined the recovery system to feed everyone, open yourself to Ep.
 137 of the Metta Hour

 What Makes You Come Alive?
 (16:19)

-If you didn’t have to worry about struggling for you basic needs to be met, what would you do?
+If you didn’t have to worry about struggling for your basic needs to be met, what would you do?
 Deep down, what truly makes you come alive?
 Micah shares the convergent mission that he and all of his collaborators hold – a mission based around freedom and liberation from old, skewed systems.
-With his collaborative projects, he hopes to build new systems designed to unlock each human to their fullest potential, their deepest, personal creative reason for being alive on this planet.
+With his collaborative projects, he hopes to build new systems designed to unlock each human to their fullest potential, their deepest, personal reason for being alive on this planet.

 “How can we create the context where people don’t feel coerced to work on stuff they don’t care about?
 How can we create the context where people are completely liberated to do exactly what they would do if they didn’t have to worry about how they’re gonna pay rent or pay for food?” – Micah Daigle